SeanJ88/EC2-Auto-recovery/README.md

 The First Lambda will Subscribe Each EC2 Instance matching a criterion and Auto Create CloudWatch Recovery Alarms for System Status and Instance Status Failures.

-The Second Lambda is a Recovery Lambda which will respond to an SNS Topic Trigger from the CloudWatch Alarms set up by the First Lambda and will Auto Restart the Instance for an Instance Status Failure, If unsuccessful then the Lambda will FORCE STOP and FORCE START the Instance if meeting a specific criteria.
+The Second Lambda is a Recovery Lambda which will respond to an SNS Topic Trigger from the CloudWatch Alarms set up by the First Lambda and will Auto Restart the Instance for an Instance Status Failure, If unsuccessful then the Lambda will FORCE STOP and FORCE START the Instance if meeting a specific criterion.

 The Second Lambda will then send to an SNS Topic with the Results.